 In order to access the Truepill API, you will need an API key which will be provisioned and provided to you during the onboarding process.
 You will be given two unique keys: a sandbox key and a production API key.

 As per RESTful design patterns, the Truepill API implements standard HTTP actions: GET, POST, PUT, DELETE.
 When making requests, arguments can be passed as params, form data or JSON with correct content-type header

 Requests must be made over HTTPS.
 Any non-secure requests are not redirected (HTTP 302) to the HTTPS equivalent URI.

 Webhook events are the way Truepill communicates all asynchronous events and status changes related to your API requests.
 As part of your integration, you will be required to set up a HTTP webhook URL that Truepill will POST updates to.

 Webhook events send the latest known data for a request at the time of sending, formatted in accordance with the request resource.
 This way, you are guaranteed to receive the most up-to-date status of any request.

 Managing your webhook endpoint

-You can set, manage, and update your webhook event URL in your Developer Account or using our Customer endpoints.
+You can set, manage, and update your webhook event URL in your developer account or by using our customer endpoints.
 Using webhook events is optional, but strongly suggested as it is the only way to receive real-time status changes for all your requests.

 Securing your webhook endpoint

-You can secure your webhook endpoint using basic HTTP auth where Truepill will reference a key in the Authorization header of every POST request to your webhook endpoint.
+You can secure your webhook endpoint using basic access authentication where Truepill will reference a key in the authorization header of every POST request to your webhook endpoint.
 Alternatively, you may choose to white-list the Truepill IP address range.
 These security measures are highly recommended, but are not required.